Attack on Convoy BN 7: Red Sea convoys

 In June four of the eight Italian submarines based at Massawa were lost.
 The Regia Aeronautica (Italian Royal Air Force) commenced operations over the Red Sea and on 11 June a Savoia-Marchetti SM.81 flew a reconnaissance sortie.
-On 16 June, the Italian submarine sank the Norwegian tanker James Stove (8,215 gross register ton [GRT]), sailing independently about 12 nmi south of Aden.
-On 19 June, Hobart sent its Walrus amphibian to bomb an Italian wireless station on Centre Peak Island between Massawa and the Arabian coast.
+On 16 June, the Italian submarine sank the Norwegian tanker James Stove (8,215 gross register tons [GRT]), sailing independently about 12 nmi south of Aden.
+On 19 June, Hobart sent its Walrus amphibian to bomb an Italian wireless station on Centre Peak Island, between Massawa and the Arabian coast.
 On 2 July, Convoy BN 1, comprising six tankers and three freighters, assembled in the Gulf of Aden.
 On 8 July, an SM.81 of 10° Squadriglia flew a long range reconnaissance sortie over southern Sudan and the Red Sea and was attacked by a Wellesley.
 The SM.81 was damaged hit an island trying to force land, bounced into the air and flew on at wave top height, with the Wellesley flying above and to one side for its gunners to keep firing.
 After ten minutes the Italian aircraft hit the sea and shed its wings.
 (Note: Three survivors got into a life raft and the observer Sottotenente (Sub-Lieutenant) Goffredo Franchini, in command of the sortie, climbed onto one of the wings.
 Franchini realised that if he joined the others, the life raft would be swamped and ordered the crew to make for the island nearby without him.
 The men in the raft decided to make for Dahlak Island and collected birds' eggs before setting off.
 The three men arrived after two weeks, were rescued by local civilians and collected by a destroyer, reaching Massawa three weeks after being shot down.)